How Cowboy used an unusual PR strategy to announce 2 funding rounds in 6 months

 Let a journalist or PR professional revise your text

-Make a media list (look for the colophon for contacts of journalists).
+Make a media list (look at the colophon for contacts of journalists).
 Research articles that have been written about your competitors and look up who the journalist was who wrote the piece.
 Include their contacts in the media list.
-Remember for your media list: less is more.
+Remember, for your media list: less is more